n00py/GetFGPP/README.md

 Attempting to enumerate details...

 Could not enumerate details, you likely do not have the privileges to do so!
 ```

 You must have have read access to the FGPP Container and FGPP Objects to enumerate this.
 By default, only admins have this right.

-Known bug: The timestamps roll over if it exceeds 24 hours.
-Need a better way to convert Windows timestamps to human readable format.
-The value returned is an integer that represents 100 nanoseconds.